-Tear gas isn’t one specific chemical, and it’s usually not even a gas, despite the name.
+Tear gas isn’t one specific chemical and, despite the name, it’s usually not even a gas.
 There are a few different compounds that are used as “lachrymatory agents.”
 Most of them are solids at room temperature, and get mixed with liquid or gas dispersal agents for use.

-In just a few years, the Germans had gotten a handle on things and were using tear-inducing gases to great effect.
-In 1916, they fired 2000 shells into a French trench system and 2400 French soldiers—blinded, coughing and crying—quickly found themselves surrounded by German troops in protective goggles.
+Shortly thereafter, the Germans had gotten a better handle on things and were using tear-inducing gases to great effect.
+In 1916, they fired 2000 shells into a French trench system and 2400 French soldiers—blinded, coughing, and crying—quickly found themselves surrounded by German troops in protective goggles.

 CS gas would come a few decades later.
-Its active component, 2-chlorobenzylidene malononitrile, was synthesized by American chemists Ben Corson and Roger Stoughton in 1928 and tear gas using it (CS = Corson + Stoughton) was developed and tested during the 1950s and '60s.
+Its active component, 2-chlorobenzylidene malononitrile, was synthesized by American chemists Ben Corson and Roger Stoughton in 1928 (the CS stands for Corson and Stoughton).
+Tear gas using it was developed and tested during the 1950s and '60s.

-It is.
-Kind of.
-Tear gases were used in warfare through most of the 20th century until 1993, when the Chemical Weapons Convention banned the production, stockpiling and use of chemical weapons in battle.
-The international treaty doesn’t apply to nations’ domestic law enforcement, though, so police officers from Turkey to Texas are free to spray it at civilians, typically as a means of crowd dispersal.
+It is, kind of.
+Tear gases were used in warfare throughout most of the 20th century until 1993, when the Chemical Weapons Convention banned the production, stockpiling, and use of chemical weapons in battle.
+The international treaty doesn’t apply to nations’ domestic law enforcement, though, so police officers in the United States are free to spray it at civilians, typically as a means of crowd dispersal.

 How do you treat tear gas exposure?

 If you’re outside, the best antidote to any breathing problems is fresh, untainted air, and time.
-For high dose exposure or exposure in enclosed spaces, bottled oxygen or certain asthma medications may be administered to ease difficulty breathing.
+For high-dose exposure or exposure in enclosed spaces, bottled oxygen or certain asthma medications may be administered to ease difficulty breathing.
 Any exposed skin should be washed with soap and water and eyes should be flushed with sterile water or saline solution.
 Some protestors use a solution of baking soda and water on the theory that the basic sodium bicarbonate can weaken the molecules in tear gas and counteract its effects.
 Others have used milk or milk of magnesia to fight the burning sensation in pepper spray; experts caution that these fluids aren't sterile and could cause infection.